netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 An attacker may craft a packet that appears to originate from the same IP/port, but is located in a different AS than an existing connection.
-If the server's PAN layer stores paths internally, and uses IP/port as key to look them up, then the new paths may replace the exisitng one and outgoing traffic is redirected to the new paths and destination.
+If the server's SCION layer stores paths internally, and uses IP/port as key to look them up, then the new paths may replace the exisitng one and outgoing traffic is redirected to the new paths and destination.